anyaevostinar/anyaevostinar.github.io/classes/208-s24/hw3.md

 * You get to practice using `malloc` and `free` in a reasonably natural context.

 ## SUBMITTING YOUR WORK
 You know the drill by now.
-See the expected tar file name shown at the top of the page.
+See the expected file name shown at the top of the page.
 You may but need not include your `main.c`.
 The autograder will ignore it anyway.

 ## ADVICE
 Think carefully about when errors can occur naturally, and what to do when they do.
 As usual, consult the samples and reading for examples of error-handling.